mwas12345spec/iyf-s10-week-05-mwas12345spec/README.md

 - **Date:** 3/26/2026

 ## Project Description
-This project demonstrates DOM manipulation and event handling in JavaScript.
+This project   my demonstrates DOM manipulation and event handling in JavaScript.

 ## Technologies Used
 - HTML